Top 5 Paint For Camper Exterior: Buying Guide

 • ENVIRONMENTAL & EFFECTIVE: Rubber RV Roof Coating is water based, containing no solvents.
 Which means it is safe to use around humans and pets, indoors and outdoors.
 Its advance formulas are designed to stop roof leaks effectively.

 • EASY TO APPLY: Apply with roller, brush, squeegee or sprayer after cleaning surface of dust and debris.
 Use heavy coats to build up the waterproof membrane.
-Quick dry for about one hour, if you want to get a better waterproof effect, it is recommended to wait 24 hours before repainting.1 gallon pail will coat RVs up to 50 sq ft.
+Quick dry for about one hour, most RV roofs require 2–3 coats.1 gallon pail will coat RVs up to 50 sq ft.

 • WIDE APPLICATION: Our coating needn't to brush water-based sealer primer, so you can use the RV liquid waterproof sealant on most surfaces including EPDM roofs, TPO Roofs, Metal Roofs, Fiberglass roofs, Concrete, Aluminum roofs and more.